Sgsouham/ColourizationGAN/README.md

 ![1](/images/3.png)
 ![1](/images/4.png)

-<bold>Please do cite the original paper if you like the repo and please do check out the official keras implementation of the ChromaGan.</bold>
+***Please do cite the original paper if you like the repo and please do check out the official keras implementation of the ChromaGan.***